lilianricaud/presentations/stigmergy-ncraft.md

 by default nothing is allowed or visible, there is a need for an authorization of the boss or the group.

+-> focus is always on the organization and the personalities involved -> requires secrecy yet publicity
+-> requires authorizations
+-> only few people can work on the project
+-> those who do are under control of those who decides, event when those don't know the reality of the field

+## Pyramidal hierarchy and competitive models

+-> wastes resources on idea protection, advertisement, and more -> waste ressources on competition
+-> slow and poor reponse

+## Consensus-based hierarchy and cooperative models

+- everyone has the same influence even if they are not experts or doers
+- vulnerable to agent provocateurs
+- wastes a great deal of time and resources in both discussing and discussing the discussions
+- extremely slow for groups beyond 25

 --->

 ---

 # Any alternatives ?